nim-lang/Nim/doc/tut1.rst

 Every variable, procedure, etc. needs to be declared before it can be used.
-(The reason for this is that it is non-trivial to avoid this need in a language that supports meta-programming as extensively as Nim does.)
+(The reason for this is that it is non-trivial to avoid this need in a language that supports metaprogramming as extensively as Nim does.)
 However, this cannot be done for mutually recursive procedures:

 .. code-block:: nim